caseybreen/censocdev/codebase/01_create_bunmd_v2/README.md

 - `1_read_numident_fwf.Rmd` - reads in the original fixed-width files from the National Archive for the death records, application records,
 - `2_clean_numident_files.Rmd` - cleans and harmonizes the original NARA Numident records
 - `3_condense_numident_application_and_claims.Rmd` - picks the "best" value for variable when individuals have multiple entires (e.g., 4 application records with alternative spellings of last name)
-- `4_create_bunmd.Rmd` - combines the cleaned, harmonized, and condensed records into one single file, the BUNMD.
+- `4_create_bunmd.Rmd` - combines the cleaned, harmonized, and condensed records into one single file (BUNMD).